Caring For Your Tailor-Made Jewellery

 Harsh chemicals can cause damage, so avoid wearing your jewellery when swimming or cleaning.

 Consider your daily activities and remove your jewellery when gardening, playing sport or when at the beach.
-Gyms and gym equipment are frequent culprits in the damage of rings in particular.
-So.....
+Gym equipment is a frequent culprit in the damage of rings.

 Take care to protect your jewellery from impact against hard or abrasive surfaces.
 This can be the difference between a piece of jewellery lasting several lifetimes and one that has endless problems.

 Even a diamond can chip if it is hit with enough force and at the right angle.
 Other precious gemstones such as emerald, ruby, opal, pearl, tanzanite and tourmaline are very delicate in comparison and are easily abraded.